 Download the Oxley PDA regulatory map ( 151 KB).

 EDQ has engaged with the Oxley community since 2016 to explore the best land use options to provide the neighbourhood with a functional and vibrant space.
-For full details about the community engagement activities undertaken to date and to review a range of frequently asked questions, please visit www.qld.gov.au/oxley.
+View community engagement activities and frequently asked questions on the Oxley PDA website.